2ptr/Mallet/README.md

 ## Troubleshooting

-You will need to choose a delivery method that isn't `.rsrc` for your first compilation.
-After that you should be fine.

 Mallet requires VS version 2022 - specifically the Developer Powershell script for auto-compilation.
 Mallet also uses Qt for the GUI which may have dependency issues in some cases.
 Consider installing Qt on your machine if you run into any trouble.

 ## Disclaimer